AI eCommerce Personalization with Zero-Party Data

 Where to apply them: banners, stories, recommendations, messaging

 Once you have high-signal events, the next question is where to use them so they actually move conversion.
-Storyly’s formats give you multiple surfaces to apply personalization without rebuilding your entire app or site.
+Storyly’s formats give you multiple surfaces where these signals can inform personalization decisions without rebuilding your entire app or site.

 The goal isn’t to overcomplicate the stack.
-It’s to make sure what the user just told you changes what they see next.
+It’s to make sure what the user just told you influences what they discover next.

 Use Storyly as a rapid experimentation layer for product discovery

 Product discovery is where personalization either pays off or falls flat.
-If shoppers can’t find relevant products quickly, the rest of your funnel takes the hit.
-With Storyly’s stories, canvases, video feeds, and banners, you can run faster experiments for better product discovery, learn from interactions, and turn those interactions into measurable intent signals.
-(There’s a deeper walkthrough in AI product discovery for eCommerce with Storyly.)
+With Storyly’s Stories, canvases, video feeds, and banners, teams can run faster experiments, learn from interactions, and turn those interactions into measurable intent signals.

 The practical advantage here is speed.
-Instead of waiting on long development cycles to test new discovery flows, you can test different story sequences, interactive questions, and product groupings.
-Each variation produces interaction data you can use to decide what to scale.
+Instead of waiting on long development cycles to test new discovery flows, you can test different discovery flows, interactive questions, and curated product paths.
+Each variation produces interaction data that helps refine personalization logic.

 Concrete example 1: test two story-based discovery paths for the same category.
-One path starts with a poll (“What are you shopping for today?”) and then shows curated collections based on the answer.
+One path starts with a poll (“What are you shopping for today?”) and then captures preference signals that can be used to prioritize curated collections and recommendations.
 The other path starts with bestsellers and lets users self-select by tapping category stickers.
 Compare which approach drives deeper product engagement and more meaningful intent signals.

 Concrete example 2: run a banner experiment that promotes “new arrivals” to one audience and a quiz-driven “find your match” flow to another.
 The goal is not just clicks, but to see which route generates clearer intent signals you can reuse for personalization in later sessions.